 Cable Routing

 Effective cable routing is essential for a clean setup.
 Use cable management solutions such as conduit, cable covers, or raceways to keep cables organized and hidden.
-Proper routing prevents tangling and damage, ensuring cables do not interfere with the aesthetic or functionality of the home theatre room.
+Proper routing prevents tangling and damage, Cinema room ideas should focus on keeping cables from interfering with the aesthetic or functionality of the home theater.

 Securing Cables